 What we think

-The Association of Financial Mutuals is the trade body that represents 50 Mutual organisations in the UK.
-We like Mutuality, here’s why...
+The Association of Financial Mutuals is the trade body that represents 47 Mutual and not-for-profit organisations in the UK and Ireland.
+We like Mutuality, here’s why…

 Mutuals are striking a chord with the consumer conscience

 While some big names in finance have struggled, the mutual sector is growing in strength despite the challenging economic times.
 That’s largely because the mutual ethos strikes a chord with people’s conscience today.
 As British consumers are demanding greater transparency and seek out socially responsible and financially viable organisations, the mutual core values of trust, mutual benefit and ownership ring true.
 In fact, mutuals present a refreshing alternative to companies putting profit above everything else.

 Mutuals are good for the markets

 Financial mutuals exert competitive pressure on profit-seeking companies.
 One lesson from the economic recession is that a stable mutual sector protects the UK economy from large fluctuations experienced in stock markets.

 At a time when so many have lost their faith in banks after seeing some big names collapse, people are deciding they like mutuals.
 In businesses that are owned by employees, staff satisfaction levels are significantly higher than in the wider economy.
 But that’s not all.
 Independent surveys reveal that customers report higher levels of satisfaction with mutuals, proving that staff working for mutuals work harder when their customers (and they themselves) actually own the organisation they work for.